 What is Bridge Rectifier? – Circuit Diagram, Working

-• Full Wave Rectifiers
+- Half Wave Rectifiers

-Full wave rectifiers are of two types:
+Full-wave rectifiers are in turn classified into two types:

 What is Bridge Rectifier?

-Bridge Rectifiers are Full Wave Rectifiers that use four diodes to create a close-loop bridge.
+A bridge rectifier is a full-wave rectifier that use four diodes to create a close-loop bridge.
 The diodes operate in pairs during each positive and negative half cycle, resulting in no power waste.

 A bridge rectifier does not require a center tap over the transformer’s secondary winding.
 The input is sent through a transformer to the diode bridge’s diagonal.
 Unlike the center tap rectifier, which consumes 50% of the transformer, the transformer in this circuit is constantly busy since it delivers power during both cycles of input AC.